afzalxo/Tensorflow-Shufflenet/README.md

 ~~TODO: Optimize `self.batch_normalization` since this is taking ~~`~100ms`~~ `~40ms` to compute in later stages.~~

 TODO: Current FLOPS at `145.25M`.
-Check for possibility of optimization to `~140.0M` as statged in the paper.
+Check for possibility of optimization to `~140.0M` as stated in the paper.